-Do you ever notice tiny black flying bugs emerging from the soil of your houseplants?
+Do you ever notice tiny black or orange flying bugs emerging from the soil of your houseplants?

 This could mean you have fungus gnats.
 Fungus gnats are actually flies that feed on organic matter found in soil, and they can be a real problem when soil is kept moist, because the larvae of these little buggers love to chew on your plants' roots!
 This can cause stunting and make your houseplants susceptible to other pests and diseases.